 As the cricket family grows, so does the scope for and ambition for new and ground-breaking projects, particularly in the fields of mental health and preventative education.

 Major fundraising for the Professional Cricketers’ Trust happens all year round.
-Whether it’s by way of beneficiary events, physical challenges or bucket collections at games, there are plenty of ways to support the players’ charity.
+Whether it’s by way of the Festival of Cricket, beneficiary events, physical challenges or bucket collections at games, there are plenty of ways to support the players’ charity.

-The NatWest PCA Awards is the biggest fundraising night of the year, with two auctions and a raffle taking place alongside the main ceremony.
+The cinch PCA Awards is one of the biggest fundraising night of the year, with auctions and a raffle taking place alongside the main ceremony.

 The Professional Cricketers' Trust.